FAQs for "Adding a New Corrective Action Report (CAR)"

 14. What is a Fishbone Analysis, and how do I use it in the CAR?

-• A Fishbone Analysis is a diagram that categorizes potential causes of a problem to identify its root cause.
-You can create a Fishbone Analysis in the CAR by following the prompts, which guide you through categorizing and analyzing the possible factors contributing to the issue.
+A: A Fishbone Analysis categorizes potential causes of a problem to identify its root cause.
+Follow the prompts in the CAR to categorize and analyze contributing factors.

 15. How do I assign an action item to a user?